justcallmebeef/03-react-twitter/tutorial-README.md

 * `cd react-twitter-tutorial`
 * `atom .` (or open in your text editor of choice)
 * In package.json, add `"proxy": "http://localhost:8080",` above dependencies
+* Copy MessageList.css into the new project folder
 * Add `"server": "nodemon server.js",` to the scripts
 * Change `"start"` to `"client"`
 * Start the React app `yarn run client`